ellorine/TrackFlow/README.md

 # Description of Files
 - config.yml references the file paths to the data and is called by the python script.
 - 0_Code contains the code. runTrackFlow.py executes the program in the command line.
 The "functions" folder contains the helper functions.
 - 1_Data contain the data necessary to reproduce the results in the paper, including the DSMs, Imagery, outputs from CIAS, and the manually derived validation vectors.
-- 2_Optical_Flow_Results is where the optical flow outputs are stored for the whole area of interest (Geotiff) and validation points (csv).
-- 3_CIAS_Results is where the averaged CIAS results are stored as well as the interpolations of the sparse grid ouputs from CIAS.
-- 4_Validation is where the summary tables for the validation vectors are stored.
-- 5_Plots is where the output plots are stored.

 # Instructions
 1. Download TrackFlowPackage folder and put somewhere in your file system.